Causes and Fixes Toyota P0031 OBDII Code

 oyota P0031 OBDII Code

-The (A/F) Sensor Heater is a part of the oxygen sensor that also contains a heat sensor to monitor the catalytic converter.
+The (A/F) Sensor Heater is a part of the oxygen sensor that also contains a heat element to warm up the sensor quickly on cold starts.

 Bank 1 is the side of the engine with the number-1 cylinder.